apache/thrift/README.md

 Package Managers
 ================

 Apache Thrift is available via a number of package managers, a list which is is steadily growing.
-A more detailed overview can be found [at the Apache Thrift web site under "Libraries"](http://thrift.apache.org/lib/) and/or in the respecitive READMEs for each language under /lib
+A more detailed overview can be found
+[at the Apache Thrift web site under "Libraries"](http://thrift.apache.org/lib/) and/or in the respective READMEs for each language under /lib

 Testing
 =======